bi-labor/es-mssql/docs/mssql/bme-cloud-vm-usage.md

 Please note, that although being installed already, you may need to [log into Visual Studio](https://visualstudio.microsoft.com/vs/support/community-edition-expired-buy-license/) with a Microsoft account (e.g. your @edu.bme.hu account).

+!!! note "VM performance"
     Please also note that the performance of the VM depends on the usage of the cloud.
 You may experience slowdown compared to a performant machine.
 The exercises can be solved on the VM though in due time (we have tested it).